Diving into our Content Curation Process

 Consider Your Audience

-Determining who your audience is and documenting these answers will serve you well when figuring out where to look and if a piece of content is ripe for curation.
+Documenting these answers will serve you well when figuring out what to monitor and if a piece of content is ripe for curation.
 It’ll also help you identify your niche.
-For Carve, our ideal audience is in-house marketing and comms professionals and C-suite execs looking to grow their brands.
+For Carve, our ideal audience is in-house marketing and comms professionals and executives looking to grow their brands through communications strategies.
 Our curation niche is creative inspiration for that audience.

 Get Organized

-Now comes the method to my madness.
+Now comes the method in the midst of my madness.
 My content curation process is a scrapbook of sorts, so here are some helpful tidbits from those pages.

-Follow industry thought leaders and look at who they follow.
+Follow other industry thought leaders and look at who they follow.

 But don’t just look at what they’re posting, study their methods.
-How are they inserting their POV into the conversation?
-Why is it relevant?
-Do other people engage with the content they’ve shared?
+How do they insert their POV into the conversation?
+Do they have a unique method?
+If the topic is a little “out there,” how do they bridge the divide?
+How do others engage?

 I recommend setting up alerts for niche topics.
-To figure out what these might be, refer back to the three basics of your audience (told you it would come in handy later!).
+To figure out what these might be, refer back to the three basics of your audience.

 Here are a few of my favorites: